-You know you have a good cookbook when it is no longer pretty, most likely has a food drip/stain on the jacket cover and probably has handwritten notes on how you want to make a recipe again.
-That is this book.
+You know you have a good cookbook when it is no longer pretty and like new.
+It most likely has a food drip/stain on the jacket cover and probably has handwritten notes on your desire to make a recipe again.
+That, is this book.

-This book contains some great recipes including our favorite Banana Bread.
+This book contains some great recipes including our favorite Banana Bread, that as you can see, has been adapted for our personal tastes and style of cooking.

-Angel Biscuits came before dairy case biscuit dough in a tube.
-These biscuits are baked from a dough made up ahead of time and stored in the refrigerator.
-Just like tube biscuits, only homemade, with your choice of ingredients.
-Think "Monkey Bread", quick dough pizza, biscuit topping for pot pie or fruit cobbler.
+Angel Biscuit dough is convenient like tube biscuit dough, only it is homemade, with your choice of ingredients.
+Think "Monkey Bread", scones, quick dough pizza, biscuit topping for pot pie or fruit cobbler.
 And my favorite, Stacked Cheese Biscuits.

 Angel Biscuit Dough